about ADELPHI – ADULTING, TOGETHER®

 The National Audit Office (2023) links many of these challenges to gaps in early life-skills education and limited ongoing guidance.

 For many, independence arrives suddenly and without structure.
-Without consistent support, even small everyday tasks can feel overwhelming - not because of a lack of ability, but because they’ve had to learn alone.
+Without consistent support, even small everyday tasks can feel overwhelming - not because of a lack of ability, but often because they’ve had to learn alone.

 • The Barnardo’s “Neglected Minds” report found that 45% of children in care - and 72% in residential settings - experience a diagnosable mental health disorder, compared to 1 in 10 in the general population.